The Judas Tree (Jonathan Creek): Production

 "The Judas Tree" is the second feature-length Jonathan Creek special produced since the series concluded in 2004.
 The first such episode, "The Grinning Man", aired in January 2009, after series creator David Renwick revived the drama as a means of deferring retirement.
 Renwick both wrote and directed "The Judas Tree", while Rosemary McGowan served as producer.
 Filming of the episode began in September 2009, and took around 20 days to complete.
 The series' executives hoped that the episode would air on 1 January 2010, a year after the broadcast of "The Grinning Man", however due to financial constraints at the BBC its broadcast was delayed until Easter 2010, in the next tax year.
 "The Judas Tree" will be released on Region 2 DVD on 12 April 2010.

 The episode sees the return of Alan Davies as the series' titular sleuth Jonathan Creek, Sheridan Smith as his crime-solving partner Joey Ross and Stuart Milligan as his boss, magician Adam Klaus.
 Doreen Mantle guest-stars as Mrs Gantry, in a role created specially for her by Renwick, with whom she worked on his BBC comedy series One Foot in the Grave.
 Paul McGann plays Hugo Dore, and Sasha Behar appears as his wife Harriet.
 Behar had auditioned for and been offered a role in the series before, but ultimately turned it down in favour of playing Maya Sharma in the ITV soap opera Coronation Street.

 In 2009, the BBC came under criticism for the high salaries paid to its top executives and performers.
 The Scotsman reported that Mark Thompson, Director-General of the station, would be cutting all salaries of over £100,000 by at least a quarter.
 As part of the pay-cut, Davies' fee for "The Judas Tree" was reduced by 25 per cent.
 Davies was dismayed that the pay-cut meant he was being paid less than when working on the series twelve years previously, and additionally claimed that the series' design budget had been cut by over 50 per cent, causing him concern that the quality of the episode may suffer.
 A spokesperson for the BBC denied the allegation, stating that efficiencies were being made with the show, but not to the extent Davies stated.

-Davies hopes Renwick will continue to create new episodes of Jonathan Creek, but thinks it is unlikely there will ever be another full series.
-He explained that the five months it takes to shoot a series is a "hefty commitment" and "quite hard-going", and that it is difficult to create the number of mysteries required, and to present them in a 50-60 minute format without the resultant episodes feeling rushed.
-He prefers the feature-length episodes as they contain more comedy, and allow the centric mysteries to be "really bedded in" so the audience can consider them at length.
+Davies stated that he hoped Renwick would continue to create new episodes of Jonathan Creek, but thought another full series would be unlikely.
+Series takes five months to film, which Davies described as a "hefty commitment" and "quite hard-going", and that it is difficult to create the number of mysteries required and present them in a 50–60 minute format.